rahulsingh7111711/Fraud-Customer-Detection-using-ML/README.md

 Isolation Forest detects anomalies by isolating observations using random partitioning.
 It is particularly effective for high-dimensional data.
 ### 2. Local Outlier Factor (LOF)
 LOF identifies anomalies by comparing the local density of a data point to its neighbors.
 A lower density relative to neighbors indicates an anomaly.

+## Visualization
+Several visualization techniques are used to explore the data and visualize detected anomalies:

+  Scatter Plot: Shows anomalies in the context of loan amount and EMI.
+  Box Plot: Highlights differences in the EMI distribution for fraud and normal cases.
+  KDE Plot: Shows the distribution of loan amounts for fraud and normal cases.

+## Results
+Number of fraud cases detected: The project successfully detects anomalous transactions that are potential fraud cases.
+Visual Insights: Anomalies are highlighted in visual plots, providing an intuitive understanding of fraud patterns.